epicodus-lessons/react-with-apis-starter-project/README.md

 This template repo is meant to be used with the lessons in the [React with APIs course section on LHTP.com](https://www.learnhowtoprogram.com/react/react-with-apis).

+For an example project that uses this tech, check out this repo: [https://github.com/epicodus-lessons/react-with-apis-ny-times-api-with-redux-thunk](https://github.com/epicodus-lessons/react-with-apis-ny-times-api-with-redux-thunk).

 ## Project Setup
 ---